marb61a/Course-Notes/Misc/SEO/Landing Page Design.md

   - Sensation
   - Anticipation
   - Social Cohesion
-As you increase simplicty you increase ability and decrease perceived difficulty 3 Different Triggers
+As you increase simplicity you increase ability and decrease perceived difficulty 3 Different Triggers
   - Facilitators - Work with high motivation and low perceived difficulty
   - Sparks - Low on motivation high perceived difficulty